stellar/sorobanathon/README.md

 -   Click the "Discussions" tab at the top of the page
 -   Create a "New Discussion"
 -   Title your discussion thread
--   Select a the “General” category
+-   Select the “General” category to post your submission
--   Github Discussions requires you to search for similar discussion threads before creating a new thread.
-It's a good idea!
-That way, you can see submissions that have already been turned in.
-Don't copy from any, but feel free to create something similar.
-Use your brain!
--   When you're ready, check off “I have done a search for similar discussions.”
 -   Add your submission.
 Feel free to put it right in the box, or to link to an external resource.
 -   Once you have posted, you're done!